-The Plan permits participants to contribute pre-tax up to 70% of their compensation, up to a statutory limit, as defined by the Plan, to a 401(k) account upon the date of hire.
-The Plan also permits participant voluntary (after-tax) contributions of up to 10% of compensation, as defined by the Plan.
-Total contributions, including participants, Participating Employers' and participant voluntary (after-tax) contributions are limited to the maximum amount permitted under the applicable Internal Revenue Code (the Code) regulations and Plan document.
+The Plan permits participants to contribute pre-tax up to 70% of their compensation, up to a statutory limit, as defined, to a 401(k) account upon the date of hire.
+Participants may contribute a portion of their compensation, as defined by the Plan, limited to the maximum amount permitted under the applicable Internal Revenue Code (the Code) regulations and the Plan document.
+Participants may also contribute amounts representing distributions from other qualified defined benefit and defined contribution plans.